 If it gets the required signatures and passes the vote, Californians would be able to legally bet on sports through servers located on tribal land.

 This is the fourth sports betting ballot initiative, and the second tribal-led initiative, proposed for the November 2022 general election.

 Another proposed ballot initiative was submitted by some of the biggest names in sports betting themselves – DraftKings and FanDuel.
 This proposal would legalize online sports betting statewide.
 Through agreements with tribal casinos and their partners, everyone would share control.

 As of mid-January, this initiative had only gathered 25% of the required signatures.
 But proponents of the bill have remained positive.
 They have until July 11 to collect signatures for a potential appearance on the 2024 ballot.

-One proposal, however, did receive all the required signatures, so it will for sure be on the ballot come November 2022.
+However, one proposal did receive all the required signatures so it will be on the ballot come November 2022.
 This initiative, also known as the “California Legalize Sports Betting on American Indian Lands Initiative,” would legalize sportsbooks, roulette, and dice games at all tribal casinos.

 What’s next for sports betting in California?

 It’s hard to say–but we will for sure know more in the coming months.
 While these initiatives continue to garner support it’s important to remember that it all comes down to state elections in November.